AVEVA/OMF-Docs/docs/Data_Messages.rst

 Data Messages
 -------------

 Data messages can span multiple Types and Containers.
-The body of a Data message is composed of an array of objects with the following properties:
+The body of a Data message is composed of an array of objects with the following keywords:

 =============== =================================================================================================
 Name            Value
 =============== =================================================================================================
 ``typeid``      Optional ID of the type.
 If omitted, container is expected.
 ``containerid`` Optional ID of the container.
 If omitted, type is expected.
 ``typeversion`` Optional version of the Type, if one is specified.
 If omitted, version 1.0.0.0 is assumed.
 ``values`` 	    An array of objects conforming to the type.
 =============== =================================================================================================